GLo-MAPPO: Multi-Agent Deep Reinforcement Learning for Energy-Efficient UAV-Assisted LoRa Networks: Abstract

 \section{Abstract}

-Long Range (LoRa) based low-power wide area networks (LPWANs) are crucial for enabling next-generation IoT (NG-IoT) applications in 5G/6G ecosystems due to their long-range, low-power, and low-cost characteristics.
-However, achieving high energy efficiency in such networks remains a critical challenge, particularly in large-scale or dynamically changing environments.
-Traditional terrestrial LoRa deployments often suffer from coverage gaps and non-line-of-sight (NLoS) propagation losses, while satellite-based IoT solutions consume excessive energy and introduce high latency, limiting their suitability for energy-constrained and delay-sensitive applications.
-To address these limitations, we propose a novel architecture using multiple unmanned aerial vehicles (UAVs) as flying LoRa gateways to dynamically collect data from ground-based LoRa end devices.
-Our approach aims to maximize the system’s weighted global energy efficiency by jointly optimizing spreading factors, transmission powers, UAV trajectories, and end-device associations.
-Additionally, we formulate this complex optimization problem as a partially observable Markov decision process (POMDP) and propose green LoRa multi-agent proximal policy optimization (GLo-MAPPO), a multi-agent reinforcement learning (MARL) framework based on centralized training with decentralized execution (CTDE).
-Simulation results show that GLo-MAPPO significantly outperforms benchmark algorithms, achieving energy efficiency improvements of 71.25\%, 18.56\%, 67.00\%, 59.73\%, and 49.95\% for networks with 10, 20, 30, 40, and 50 LoRa end devices, respectively.
+The rapid advancement of Low-Power Wide Area Networks (LPWANs), particularly Long Range (LoRa) systems, has positioned them as a cornerstone for Next-Generation Internet of Things (NG-IoT) applications within 5G/6G ecosystems.
+Despite their long-range and low-power advantages, achieving high energy efficiency in LoRa networks remains a significant challenge in highly dynamic environments.
+Traditional terrestrial gateway deployments often suffer from coverage gaps and non-line-of-sight propagation, while satellite-based alternatives incur excessive energy consumption and prohibitive latency.
+To address these limitations, we propose a multi-UAV architecture where unmanned aerial vehicles (UAVs) serve as mobile LoRa gateways to dynamically collect data from ground-based end devices (EDs).
+We formulate a joint optimization problem to maximize the system’s weighted energy efficiency by jointly optimizing spreading factors, transmission powers, UAV trajectories, and ED-UAV associations.
+This problem is transformed into a partially observable stochastic game (POSG), which we solve using our proposed Green LoRa Multi-Agent Proximal Policy Optimization (GLo-MAPPO).
+Our framework leverages centralized training with decentralized execution (CTDE) and is enhanced by a gain-based ED-UAV association scheme.
+Simulation results show that GLo-MAPPO significantly outperforms state-of-the-art multi-agent reinforcement learning (MARL) benchmarks in energy efficiency and power consumption across varying network densities.
+Furthermore, ablation studies validate the necessity of each optimization component and the effectiveness of the proposed association scheme.